 - Mining companies

 - Mining equipment and technology providers

 - Consulting companies

 M.Eng.: 1 year

 Ph.D.: 4 years

-Fields of study are: Mining Engineering or Mineral Processing and Environmental
+Fields of study are: Mining, Mine-Mechanical and Mineral Processing and Environmental Engineering.

 Method of Completion